 Sir Jon Cunliffe became Deputy Governor for Financial Stability on 1 November 2013.
 Jon is a member of the Bank’s Financial Policy and Monetary Policy Committees, the Bank’s Court of Directors and the Prudential Regulation Committee.

-He has specific responsibility within the Bank for financial stability, for the supervision and oversight of Financial Market Infrastructures, Resolution and International.
+He has specific responsibility within the Bank for financial stability, for the supervision and oversight of financial market infrastructures and payment systems and for international.
 He is a member of the G20 Financial Stability Board Steering Committee.
 He is Chair of the Bank for International Settlements Committee on Payments and Market Infrastructures.

 Before joining the Bank, Jon was the UK Permanent Representative to the European Union, effective from 9 January 2012.
 From July 2007 to December 2011, he was the Prime Minister’s Advisor on Europe and Global Issues and the UK Sherpa for the G8 and G20 and the Cabinet Office Permanent Secretary responsible for EU coordination.